Tezeroth/PlannerApp/README.md

 Acceptance Criteria

+#For this challenge, we had to complete the following tasks:

     Display the current day at the top of the calendar when a user opens the planner. - done